 The SSP Balance as a stabilizer of the acquired feeling of safety.

 Depending on what we start with and your initial situation, the treatment may last longer or shorter.
-In any case, you should expect at least five consecutive days of one and a half hours each.
+In any case, you should expect at least ten consecutive days of half an hour each.